Murder of Lisa Hession: 8 December 1984

 On the afternoon of Saturday 8 December 1984, Hession spent several hours preparing for a party she and her boyfriend planned to attend at a friend's house which several of their school friends had organized as a pre-Christmas celebration.
 The party was to be held at the home of their 16-year-old friend Andrew Heaton on Leigh Road, approximately two miles from Hession's own home.
 Hession's mother agreed to allow her daughter to attend this party on the condition she would be home by 10:30 p.m.
 (Note: Prior to Hession leaving home to attend this party, her mother had promised her that if she arrived home by her agreed curfew, she would be allowed to attend an upcoming school disco on Monday 10 December.)
-For the occasion, Hession wore a white, knee-length skirt, white ankle boots, a striped T-shirt, a red cardigan, and a blue jacket.
+For the occasion, Hession wore a white, knee-length skirt, white ankle boots, a striped T-shirt, a red cardigan, and a blue reefer jacket.
 As she had recently had her hair streaked with highlights of gold and blonde in anticipation for the party, she carried a light-blue collapsible umbrella in the event of rainfall.
 Hession left her home in a markedly pleasant mood to attend the party at approximately 6:45 p.m.

-By all accounts, Hession, Newell and the other attendees of the party enjoyed themselves.
-Possibly due to the fact Hession was the sole female to attend the party—plus the fact she and her boyfriend had recently reconciled their relationship—she and Newell spent most of the evening in each other's company, although they did socialize with the other attendees.
+Hession, Newell and the other attendees of the party enjoyed themselves.
+Possibly because Hession was the sole female to attend the party, plus that she and her boyfriend had recently reconciled their relationship, she and Newell spent most of the evening in each other's company, although they did socialize with the other attendees.
 Newell would later inform police that he and Hession engaged in consensual sex that evening, and that Hession left the party to walk home at approximately 10:15 p.m., first kissing him goodbye at the garden gate.
 (Note: The walking distance from Leigh Road to Bonnywell Road typically took Hession just shy of fifteen minutes.)

 Several eyewitnesses would later inform investigators they had observed Hession walking home from the party.
-These sightings occurred as she walked through the town centre and onto St. Helen's Road, then subsequently turning into Buck Street at approximately 10:27 p.m.
+These sightings occurred as she walked through the town centre and onto St. Helen's Road, then subsequently turning into Buck Street at approximately 10:35 p.m.
 This final sighting of Hession occurred at a location approximately one minute's walk from her home.